bedatadriven/renjin-docs/source/writing-renjin-extensions.rst

     that was introduced in the chapter :doc:`importing-java-classes-in-r-code`.

-To summarize: the R functions in your package have access to all R functions defined within your package (also those that are not explicitely exported) as well as the Java classes imported into the package names using the ``importClass`` directive.
+To summarize: the R functions in your package have access to all R functions defined within your package (also those that are not explicitly exported since Java has its own mechanism to control the visibility of classes) as well as the Java classes imported into the package names using the ``importClass`` directive.
 Other packages only have access to the R objects that your package exports as well as to the public Java classes.
-Since Java has its own mechanism to control the visibility of classes, there is no ``exportClass`` directive in the ``NAMESPACE`` file.s

 Using the *hamcrest* package to write unit tests
 ------------------------------------------------